SomeWeekendReading/someweekendreading.github.io/quotes.md

 quoted in A. L. Mackay, _The Harvest of a Quiet Eye_, 1977.

 "Not only is the universe stranger than we imagine, it is stranger than we can imagine."
-&mdash; Sir Arthur Eddington

-"Not only is the universe stranger than we suspect; it is stranger than we can suspect." &mdash; J. B. S. Haldane
+&mdash; Sir Arthur Eddington.
+See also: "Not only is the universe stranger than we suspect; it is stranger than we can suspect." &mdash; J. B. S. Haldane

 "We are all agreed that your theory is crazy.
 The question that divides us is whether it is crazy enough to have a chance of being correct." &mdash; Niels Bohr, on evaluating a